 The residence halls listed below will offer the guided tours of their facilities so Explore UT visitors can get a glimpse of life in a residence hall.
 These tours provide a fun way to take a behind the scenes look at life on campus.
 A description of each residence hall is available from the Explore UT schedule page by using the keyword search.
 You can find the location for each on the Explore UT map by using the three letter building identifier listed in parenthesis at the end of the residence hall name.

 Almetris Duren Residence Hall (ADH)

 The University of Texas at Austin Office of Admissions

 Barbara Jordan Statue, Corner of 24th Street and Whitis Avenue

 Take a student-led tour of campus to learn about our unique history, culture and resources.
 Hear from a student about life as a Longhorn.
 Comfortable walking shoes suggested.
 Tours leave at the top of every hour from the Barbara Jordan Statue at the corner of 24th Street and Whitis Avenue.

-Health Learning Building (HLB), School of Nursing (NUR)
+Health Development Building (HDB), Health Learning Building (HLB), Health Transformation Building (HTB), School of Nursing (NUR)

 Visit the newly developed heath district campus to join students and representatives from the Dell Medical School and School of Nursing for fun and educational programs related to medicine, nursing, transformative health care, and improving people’s lives.
 You’ll also be able to view “Spiral of Galaxy,” a work by Marc Quinn that is located on the Health Learning Building plaza and a part of the College of Fine Arts’ Landmarks public arts program.

 Freshman Research Initiative Showcase